digehode/PEMDBoK-Service/README.md

-# pemdbok-service
+# PEMDBoK-service

-Service for a public human and machine interface to the PEMDBoK
+A service for a public human and machine interface to the PEMDBoK.